Overview

 account, we are fiduciaries within the meaning of Title I of the Employee Retirement Income Security Act

-we make money creates some conflicts with your interests, so we operate under a special rule that requires
+make money creates some conflicts with your interests, so we operate under a special rule that requires us to

 Under this special rule’s provisions, we must: